AutoMQ/openmessaging-benchmark/driver-automq/deploy/telemetry/README.md

-## Observing AutoMQ for Kafka
+## Observing AutoMQ

-This document provides a guide on leveraging various observability services (OTel Collector, Prometheus, Tempo, Grafana) to observe and monitor AutoMQ for Kafka.
+This document provides a guide on leveraging various observability services (OTel Collector, Prometheus, Tempo, Grafana) to observe and monitor AutoMQ.

 ### Limitations
 1. S3Stream module utilizes OpenTelemetry for instrumenting (including metrics and traces).
-AutoMQ for Kafka supports different methods to export them:
+AutoMQ supports different methods to export them:
    - Metrics:
      - Prometheus: Metrics can be exposed via Prometheus HTTP server, which can be scraped by your own Prometheus backend.
      - OTLP: Metrics can be exported to OTel Collector via OTLP protocol, which can be then exported to multiple backend as configured.